farisassallami/Medical-Dataset-Analysis-and-Visualization/README.md

 - 1. Is it Discrete or Continuous? continuous, because there is no gap in the bar plot

+- 2. Does it have a skew?
+If so, which direction (+/-) no skew, the data seems to be normally distributed

 ## Visualization Requirements